“Financing with Adie was quick and easy. Today, I am very happy, because this project is my choice. It’s an activity that makes sense to me.”

 To start his business, Ghaees was in contact with several organisations, including SINGA and BGE, but he still needed an initial investment.
-In 2017, these groups put him in touch with Adie, Youth Business International’s member in France.
+In 2017, these groups put him in touch with Adie, Youth Business International’s member in France, in partnership with the Citi Foundation.
 Adie offers a complete solution for aspiring entrepreneurs, especially those who do not have access to bank credit.
 Besides providing microcredits and loans, Adie also offers microinsurance to entrepreneurs in order to minimise the risk associated with start-up companies.

 Ghaees scheduled an appointment with Clemence, an Adie Advisor, and she immediately recognised the potential in Ghaees’ project and was confident in its application.
 Adie offered Ghaees € 5,000 in initial funding, money that allowed him to buy a used truck for waste collection, to develop his website and to have cash available.

 After meeting with Clemence, Ghaees began working with Laurent, a volunteer business mentor at Adie, to set up his financial forecast.
 Ghaees and Laurent then met once every three or four months to track the evolution of KaouKab.
 Laurent continues to coach Ghaees as needed, which highlights how important Adie’s guidance continues to be for this entrepreneur who is still learning as his business grows.